Meet Our Photographer

 Hell on Heals, a London, England based Magazine for models.

-Me and Mine, A Local Community based magazine for families.
+Me and Mine, A Local Community based magazine for families in Northern California.

 We asked Laurie, What keeps you motivated with your photography?